Grzegorz96/Shoper-app-backend/README.md

 ```http
   DELETE /favorite-announcements/<int:favorite_announcement_id>
 ```
+A function that removes favorite announcements from the database.
 | Resource                 | Type    | Description                | Resource id  | Type    | Description                |
 | :--------                | :-------| :------------------------- | :--------    | :-------| :------------------------- |
 | `favorite-announcements` | `string`| **Required** Removing an announcement from the user's favorite announcements. | `favorite-announcement_id` | `int`| **Required** ID to define which favorite announcement to delete. |